Faster Parallel Batch-Dynamic Algorithms for Low Out-Degree Orientation: Technical Overview

-\myparagraph{The Berglin-Brodal Algorithm (\boldmath$k$-Flips)} Although the algorithm of Brodal-Fagerberg~\cite{BF99} is optimal, it only provides amortized guarantees, and obtaining worst-case bounds is of both strong theoretical and practical interest.
-In recent work, Berglin and Brodal~\cite{BB20} gave an extremely simple algorithm for orientation with worst-case guarantees that we call the \emph{$k$-Flips Algorithm}.
-The algorithm has a single parameter, $k$.
+We now turn to maintaining an orientation with worst-case guarantees, building on the sequential algorithm of Berglin and Brodal, which we call the $k$-Flips algorithm~\cite{BB20}.
+We first recall their algorithm and the analysis bounding its maximum out-degree.

+\myparagraph{The \boldmath$k$-Flips Algorithm \cite{BB20}} The algorithm has a single parameter, $k$.
 On each insert or delete operation, it repeats the following $k$ times: flip an edge incident on a (current) max out-degree vertex.
+The runtime of this algorithm is $O(k)$.
 Depending on the choice of parameters, $k$ will be between constant and $O(\log n)$.

 To determine which edge is flipped, they store the out-edges in a queue, flipping edges from the front of the queue, and adding them to the back.
 By using a queue, they avoid repeatedly flipping the same edge back-and-forth between two max-degree vertices.

-Brodal and Fagerberg's approach~\cite{BF99} to analyzing their optimal amortized algorithm does not apply to the $k$-Flips algorithm.
-In a single invocation of the $k$-Flips algorithm, the total number of bad edges (potential) can increase.
-However, Brodal and Fagerberg's analysis relies on the potential decreasing greatly every invocation.
-Instead, Berglin and Brodal's analysis~\cite{BB20} relies on a careful accounting scheme.
+In the analysis (but not the implementation), the queue for vertex $v$ will be separated into a \emph{front} $F_v$ and a \emph{back} $B_v$: when the front is empty, the back is copied into the front.